zwang695/alexa-skills-list/skills/B01DO6OLW4/README.md

 SMS With Molly will recognize US first names from your contact list and send them your message.

-SMS With Molly works better with texts of 5 words or less.

-Here are some example of what you can send:
-I'm back - Love you - How are you - I'll be late - Good night

-Discover a full list of the messages you can send on https://smswithmolly.com/help If your message hasn't be heard by Echo, please shoot an email at molly@smswithmolly.com so that we can improve the skill.
+If your message hasn't be heard by Echo, please shoot an email at molly@smswithmolly.com so that we can improve the skill.

 You can send 30 messages per month for free using SMS With Molly.